Places

 Other·¥

 Seasonal weekend only flea market with insane quantity.
 Some of our favorite finds came from here - easy to spend an entire day and find real gems.
+This is a half-day commitment if you're serious about it.

 Skip It IfYou only have a few days in Tokyo.
 It’s amazing but too far out for a casual browse.